Winfield Scott: First years in the army

 Scott briefly resigned his commission over his dissatisfaction with Wilkinson, but before his resignation had been accepted, he withdrew it and returned to the army.
 In January 1810, Scott was convicted in a court-martial, partly for making disrespectful comments about Wilkinson's integrity, and partly because of a $50 shortage in the $400 account he had been provided to conduct recruiting duty in Virginia after being commissioned.
-With respect to the money, the court-martial members concluded that Scott had not been intentionally dishonest, but had failed to keep accurate records.
+Concerning the money, the court-martial members concluded that Scott had not been intentionally dishonest but had failed to keep accurate records.
 His commission was suspended for one year.
-After the trial, Scott fought a duel with William Upshaw, an army medical officer and Wilkinson friend whom Scott blamed for initiating the court-martial.
-Each fired at the other, but both emerged unharmed.
+After the trial, Scott fought a duel with William Upshaw, an army medical officer and Wilkinson friend Scott blamed for initiating the court-martial.
+Each fired at the other, and Upshaw's bullet grazed the top of Scott's head, but both emerged unharmed.

 After the duel, Scott returned to Virginia, where he spent the year studying military tactics and strategy, and practicing law in partnership with Benjamin Watkins Leigh.
-Meanwhile, Wilkinson was removed from command for insubordination, and was succeeded by General Wade Hampton.
+Meanwhile, Wilkinson was removed from command for insubordination and was succeeded by General Wade Hampton.
 The rousing reception Scott received from his army peers as he began his suspension led him to believe that most officers approved of his anti-Wilkinson comments, at least tacitly; their high opinion of him, coupled with Leigh's counsel to remain in the army, convinced Scott to resume his military career once his suspension had been served.
-He rejoined the army in Baton Rouge, where one of his first duties was to serve as judge advocate (prosecutor) in the court-martial of Colonel Thomas Humphrey Cushing.
+He rejoined the army in Baton Rouge, where one of his first duties was to serve as a judge advocate (prosecutor) in the court-martial of Colonel Thomas Humphrey Cushing.